 As you already may have noticed, modern kayaks are not cheap.
-Paying a little bit extra to store your kayak for appropriate storage will pay off eventually.
+Paying extra to store your kayak for appropriate storage will pay off eventually.

 Kayaks occupy a considerable amount of space.
-Choosing the most suitable place for kayak storage is a challenge for many people.
+Choosing the most suitable place for kayak storage is challenging for many people.

 However, Location is not the only consideration when choosing the right location for storing and protecting your kayak.
 Before storing your kayak, please consider the following: